snabbco/snabb/README.md

 ## Install

-A Docker hub automated build (currently only for Linux) is availablevia `docker pull justincormack/ljsyscall`.
+A Docker hub automated build (currently only for Linux) is available via `docker pull justincormack/ljsyscall`.

 The stable release is now available in the luarocks repository, so you should be able to run ```luarocks install ljsyscall```.
 There will be a ```ljsyscall-rump``` rock soon, but I need to fix the install for the rump libraries.